-Figure 7.1 illustrates the cumulative per-patient budget impact calculations for aducanumab compared to supportive care, based on the placeholder price of \$50,000 per year of treatment.
-The average potential budgetary impact for aducanumab was approximately \$34,300 per patient in year one, with the cumulative net cost increasing in years two through five as treatment continues, reaching approximately \$150,200 by the end of the five-year horizon.
-The annual net cost was relatively consistent through years one through three but decreased in years four and five to

-\$25,100 and \$19,200 respectively given various factors including treatment discontinuation.
+Figure 7.1 illustrates the health care system perspective cumulative per-patient budget impact calculations for aducanumab compared to standard care, based on the annualized price of \$56,000 per year of treatment.
+The average potential budgetary impact for aducanumab was approximately \$39,600 per patient in year one, with the cumulative net cost increasing in years two through five as treatment continues, reaching approximately \$176,200 by the end of the five-year horizon.
+The annual net cost was relatively consistent through years one through four but decreased in year five to \$35,200 given various factors including treatment discontinuation and cost offsets.
 Additional average total and average net costs are presented in Supplement Table F1.